 Mix equal parts of these two heat-packing spices with enough water to make a paste.
 Roll a small ball of cotton into enough paste to saturate it, then place it on your tooth while avoiding your gums and tongue.
 (Here are some surprising secrets your tongue can reveal about your health.)
 Leave it until the pain fades—or as long as you can stand it (the concoction is likely to burn).
 You can also try these spices separately, as both are potent painkillers.
 The main chemical component of cayenne (which has tons of health benefits)—capsaicin—has been found to help block pain messages from reaching the brain.

 A teaspoon of salt dissolved in a cup of boiling water makes a pain-killing mouthwash (bonus: this can relieve a sore throat as well), which will clean away irritating debris and help reduce swelling.
 (Here are some other helpful ways you can use mouthwash.)
 Swish it around for about 30 seconds before spitting it out.
-Salt water cleanses the area around the tooth and draws out some of the fluid that causes swelling.
+Saltwater cleanses the area around the tooth and draws out some of the fluid that causes swelling.
 Repeat this treatment as often as needed.

 Content continues below ad

 To help kill bacteria and relieve some discomfort, swish with a mouthful of 3% hydrogen peroxide solution.
-This can provide temporary relief if the toothache is accompanied by fever and a foul taste in the mouth (both are signs of infection), but like other toothache remedies, it’s only a stopgap measure until you see your dentist and get the source of infection cleared up.
+This can provide temporary relief if a toothache is accompanied by fever and a foul taste in the mouth (both are signs of infection), but like other toothache remedies, it’s only a stopgap measure until you see your dentist and get the source of infection cleared up.
 A hydrogen peroxide solution is only for rinsing.
 Spit it out, then rinse several times with plain water.
 (Think you might have a cavity?
 Here are some symptoms you definitely shouldn't ignore.)

 Content continues below ad